 The farmer finds it and brings it into town, interrupting the Labor Day parade with some real excitement.

 And it goes on and on.
-Harold Gould can pull off Bradbury’s words like few others, but the boy is a boring as the Labor Day parade; even the one with seven cars.
+Harold Gould can pull off Bradbury’s words like few others, but the boy is a boring as the Labor Day parade; even the one with four cars.

 The episode wraps up like the end of Stand By Me.
 Charlie has become a famous author, and we see him finishing off a book about his childhood.
 Now an adult, he sees one of the neighborhood boys out the window and invites him in.

 I can’t even work up the enthusiasm to point out how strange it is that these men like to hang out with 13 year old boys.

 Kind of a snoozer, unworthy of the polysyllabic title.

 - Original short story title: Colonel Stonesteel’s Genuine Home-Made Truly Egyptian Mummy.